Fullmeals.

 Step 11: Combine Matcha Ice Cream Base

-Gently fold another portion of whipped cream (130g) into the matcha-flavored custard until just combined, ensuring a smooth and even mixture.
+Gently fold another portion of cream (130g) into the matcha-flavored custard until just combined, ensuring a smooth and even mixture.

 Step 12: Combine Raspberry Ice Cream Base

-Gently fold the remaining portion of whipped cream (130g) into the raspberry-flavored custard until just combined, creating a light and fluffy ice cream base.
+Gently fold the remaining portion of cream (130g) into the raspberry-flavored custard until just combined, creating a light and fluffy ice cream base.

 Step 13: Fill Molds (Vanilla)